sarahaslam/sarahaslam/README.md

 About me:

-- I like solving problems
+- I am learning AI and Robotics

 - I have experience with Full-stack web dev and UI/UX design